LinkCatList/krosh-ds-bot/README.md

 <img src="img/image.png" width="40%" align="right">

 ## Description 🍉
-discord bot that implements a watermelon farm and replies to some trigger message prefixes
+discord bot, which allows you to grow, sell, and exchange watermelons, also responds to some trigger phrases

 ## Install packages 🍉
 ```